 Theoretical Literature

-This study explores the connection between ecopreneurship and sustainability with respect to entrepreneurship.
-The hypothesis of the researchers was that the application of ecopreneurship within industries would affect the sustainability, in the economic and environmental context, in particular.
-The study employs theories on sustainability and entrepreneurship in an attempt to comprehend this relationship.
-Two theories were found to be useful in delivering theoretical underpinnings to this study.
+This study explored the connection between ecopreneurship and sustainability with respect to entrepreneurship.
+The hypothesis of the researchers was that the application of ecopreneurship within industries would affect sustainability in economic and environmental contexts.
+This study employs theories of sustainability and entrepreneurship to comprehend this relationship.
+Two theories were found to be useful in delivering the theoretical underpinnings of this study.

 Schumpeter’s theory

-Schumpeter (1934) asserts that entrepreneurs are change agents who present innovative strategies that contradict conventional wisdom.
-This dynamic viewpoint fits in perfectly with the ecopreneurship philosophy, which encourages entrepreneurs to look for creative ways to solve environmental problems.
+Schumpeter (1934) asserted that entrepreneurs are change agents who present innovative strategies that contradict conventional wisdom.
+This dynamic viewpoint fits perfectly with ecopreneurship philosophy, which encourages entrepreneurs to look for creative ways to solve environmental problems.
 Schumpeter demonstrated the topic's applicability to the study of business competitiveness and the growth of economic sectors of activity by connecting innovation with the production of both profits and losses (Callegary & Nybakk, 2022).

-Schumpeter's theory becomes especially pertinent when applied to specific industries since it emphasizes the necessity of radical measures to address sustainability issues.
+Schumpeter's theory becomes especially pertinent when applied to specific industries, because it emphasizes the necessity of radical measures to address sustainability issues.
 A thorough lens through which to examine and carry out ecopreneurial endeavors is provided by Schumpeter's five scopes of innovation, which include new sources of materials, products, markets, technologies, and organizational structures.
-Applying ecopreneurship techniques in various sectors becomes a calculated reaction to global sustainability issues by expanding on Schumpeter's idea.
-The dynamic and creative nature of entrepreneurship can serve as a catalyst for constructive environmental change, which is supported by entrepreneurial innovations in production techniques, technology breakthroughs, product or service development, distribution networks, and organizational structures.
-By encouraging sustainable practices and reducing the adverse environmental effects of antiquated technologies, ecopreneurship methods within certain industries thereby exemplify the revolutionary potential inherent in Schumpeter's theory.
+Applying ecopreneurship techniques in various sectors has become a calculated reaction to global sustainability issues by expanding Schumpeter's idea.
+The dynamic and creative nature of entrepreneurship can serve as a catalyst for constructive environmental change, which is supported by entrepreneurial innovations in production techniques, technological breakthroughs, product or service development, distribution networks, and organizational structures.
+By encouraging sustainable practices and reducing the adverse environmental effects of antiquated technologies, ecopreneurship methods within certain industries exemplify the revolutionary potential inherent in Schumpeter's theory.

-Ecopreneurship and green product initiatives are seen as crucial for sustainable development, offering economic and environmental benefits (Solaja, 2017).
-Schumpeter's five sources of innovation have been extended to create a typology of green entrepreneurship, demonstrating how environmental progress can coexist with economic growth.
-The theory remains relevant in addressing contemporary socioeconomic issues through entrepreneurship and micro-enterprises (Mehmood et al., 2019 and Kumar et al. 2019).
-Modern environmentalism, with its focus on sustainable development and precautionary principles, can be viewed as a powerful force impacting capitalism, as predicted by Schumpeter's paradoxical thesis in "Capitalism, Socialism and Democracy" (Albrecht & Gobbin, 2001).
+Ecopreneurship and green product initiatives are crucial for sustainable development and offer economic and environmental benefits (Solaja, 2017).
+Schumpeter's five sources of innovation were extended to create a typology of green entrepreneurship, demonstrating how environmental progress can coexist with economic growth.
+This theory remains relevant in addressing contemporary socioeconomic issues through entrepreneurship and micro-enterprises (Mehmood et al., 2019 and Kumar et al. 2019).
+Modern environmentalism, with its focus on sustainable development and precautionary principles, can be viewed as a powerful force impacting capitalism, as predicted by Schumpeter's paradoxical thesis in "Capitalism, Socialism, and Democracy" (Albrecht & Gobbin, 2001).
 This evolution is evident in the growth of environmental legislation, organizations, and proactive business strategies in response to ecological challenges.

-The first feature of ecopreneurs is their understanding and awareness of environmental issues and practices, which allows them to predict a need in the basic innovations as well in the conventional markets (Schaltegger & Wagner, 2011).
-Ecopreneurs in rural settings act as innovative change agents, creating novel economic models that disrupt traditional resource exploitation paradigms.
-Through creative destruction, they replace unsustainable practices with innovative methods that simultaneously generate economic value and preserve ecological systems.
-These entrepreneurs develop unique combinations of local resources, traditional knowledge, and sustainable technologies, enabling rural communities to create economic opportunities while maintaining environmental integrity.
-By introducing green innovations such as sustainable agriculture techniques, eco-tourism models, and community-based conservation enterprises, ecopreneurs fundamentally redesign rural economic structures.
-Their approach goes beyond mere economic survival, focusing on building resilient, self-sustaining ecosystems that generate wealth while protecting natural resources, thus embodying Schumpeter's vision of entrepreneurship as a dynamic force of economic transformation via five scopes of innovation (The new sources of materials, products, markets, technologies, and organizational structures).
+The first feature of ecopreneurs is their understanding and awareness of environmental issues and practices, which allows them to predict the need for basic innovations in conventional markets (Schaltegger & Wagner, 2011).
+Ecopreneurs in rural settings act as innovative change agents, creating novel economic models that disrupt the traditional resource exploitation paradigms.
+Through creative destruction, they replace unsustainable practices with innovative methods that simultaneously generate economic value and preserve their ecological systems.
+These entrepreneurs develop unique combinations of local resources, traditional knowledge, and sustainable technologies that enable rural communities to create economic opportunities while maintaining environmental integrity.
+By introducing green innovations, such as sustainable agriculture techniques, eco-tourism models, and community-based conservation enterprises, ecopreneurs fundamentally redesign rural economic structures.
+Their approach goes beyond mere economic survival, focusing on building resilient, self-sustaining ecosystems that generate wealth while protecting natural resources, thus embodying Schumpeter's vision of entrepreneurship as a dynamic force of economic transformation via five scopes of innovation ( new sources of materials, products, markets, technologies, and organizational structures).

 Sustainable Livelihoods